jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-I-15-checkpoint.md

 ---
-layout: post
+layout: page
-title: Part I. Section I. Chapter 15.
+title: Chapter 15.
 "Of Cube Roots, and of Irrational Numbers resulting from them."
+part: I
+section: I
+chapter: 15
 ---

-#### Part I. "Containing the Analysis of Determinate Quantities."
-Section I. "Of the different Methods of calculating Simple Quantities."
-Chapter 15.
-"Of Cube Roots, and of Irrational Numbers resulting from them."

 <span class="art">158</span> As we can, in the manner already explained, find
 the cube of a given number, so, when a number is proposed,